Dispatch9001/shadventure/README.md

 # shadventure

-This repo is a basic text adventure written purely in shell scripts.
+This repo is a text adventure written purely in shell scripts.
 It is designed to run on any Unix-like OS using your built-in shell.

 A simple Windows installer has also been included, which will run it through a temporary Git Bash installation to simulate a Unix shell enviroment.

-You are welcome to use this as a template for your own game, although please do credit me and/or this repo.

 ## INSTALLATION